Biosias/uefi-mkconfig/README.md

 Boot0104* 6.8.5-gentoo-r1-nvme0n1p1
 ```

-## Ignoring chosen kernels
+## Ignoring certain kernel version/s

-If needed, some kernels can be set to be ignored by the uefi-mkconfig by creating an empty file in the same directory as the kernel with the same name
+If needed, some kernel images can be ignored by creating an empty file in the same directory as the kernel with the same name
-as efi file of the kernel but just with `.ignore` suffix.
+as efi file of the kernel image with `.ignore` suffix.

 Example: